Giant Mountain Wilderness Area New York State.

 Feel Good about Your Content

-Amazing things happen when you feel really good, clear and confident about your blog.
-Trash old posts that cause you not to feel good and clear on your blog.
 Release bad-feeling posts not up to your current quality standards.
 Feel better about the quality of all posts published to your blog.
 See where these good-feeling vibes take you.

 Delete Topical Content to Be Relevant to Google and Readers